Seniors United Party of Australia

-The Seniors United Party of Australia (SUPA) is a deregistered Australian political party.
+The Seniors United Party of Australia (SUPA) is an Australian political party.
 It was known as Seniors United NSW until 3 March 2016.

 The party was founded by Ray Morritt, Nick Agnew, Frank Fitzpatrick and Neil Smith who were dissatisfied with the NSW Government's legislation on retirement villages and other seniors issues.
-The party was deregistered by the AEC on 29 June 2022.
+The party was deregistered by the AEC on 29 June 2022, but remains active.

 History

+Other parties have previously competed under a similar name in Australian elections.
+NSW MLC Beryl Evans formed The Seniors, the Seniors Party ran candidates in the 2001 Western Australian state election, and a group called 'Seniors' contested the 1999 New South Wales state election.
+None of them had any electoral success.